cosmos/cosmos-sdk/docs/core/tips.md

 # Transaction Tips

-Transaction tips are a mechanism to pay for transaction fees using another denom than the native fee denom of the chain. {synopsis}
+Transaction tips are a mechanism to pay for transaction fees using another denom than the native fee denom of the chain.
+They are still in beta, and are not included by default in the SDK. {synopsis}

 ## Context